rzkynovan/Next-js-Boilerplate/README.md

 NextJS Boilerplate relies on [Codecov](https://codecov.io) for code coverage reporting solution.
 To use Codecov, create a Codecov account and connect it to your GitHub account.
 On your Codecov dashboard, it should display a list of your repositories.
 Select the repository you want to enable Codecov for and copy the token.
 Then, in your GitHub Actions, you need to define the `CODECOV_TOKEN` environment variable and paste the token you copied.

 Be sure to create the `CODECOV_TOKEN` as a Github Actions secret, do not paste it directly into your source code.

+### Logging

+The project uses Pino.js for logging.
+By default, for development environment, the logs are displayed in the console.

+For production environment, the project is already integrated with [Better Stack](https://betterstack.com/?utm_source=github&utm_medium=sponsorship&utm_campaign=next-js-boilerplate) to manage and query your logs using SQL.
+To use Better Stack, you need to create a [Better Stack](https://betterstack.com/?utm_source=github&utm_medium=sponsorship&utm_campaign=next-js-boilerplate) account and create a new source: go to your Better Stack Logs Dashboard > Sources > Connect source.
+Then, you need to give a name to your source and select Node.js as the platform.

+After creating the source, you able to see your source token and copy it.
+Then, in your environment variabless, you can paste the token in `LOGTAIL_SOURCE_TOKEN` variable.
+Now, all your logs will be automatically sent and ingested by Better Stack.

 ### Checkly monitoring